Our recycling tips

 - Serve with a pretty straw and, if needed, a few ice cubes!

-TIPKeep the fruit peels, which intensely flavor the water.
+TIPKeep the fruit peel, which intensely flavors the water.

-* This 360g jar can also show a weight of 345g or 380g depending on the product it contains.
+* This 360g jar may also show a weight of 345g or 380g depending on the product it contains.

 The rustic bouquet